-This program is being taught out and is no longer open to new students.
+Bachelors of Science Degree Program - this program is being taught out and is no longer open to new students.

 The Multidisciplinary Studies degree program provides the opportunity for students to explore two disciplines throughout the degree program.
 This program is ideal for students who have a large number of transfer credits or credit for prior learning.